On the Two Fronts

 Eyes still bright with Grace, glanced at him.
 “The animal was infected by what you humans would call the Croatoan Virus,” she explained.

-Horror painted his face as Sam remembered the devastation the virus had caused in one small town and what Dean had described he had encountered in forced trip to the future courtesy of Zachariah.
+Horror painted his face as Sam remembered the devastation the virus had caused in one small town and what Dean had had encountered in his forced trip to the future courtesy of Zachariah.
 “We knew that releasing the virus was part of Lucifer’s end game, but I didn’t think he would start so soon,” Sam said, after explaining everything the Winchester’s knew about the Croatoan virus.

 “Finding out how far the virus has been spread will be another piece of information to be extracted from the demon Brady,” Michael concluded.

 “Hopefully not very far,” Sam said.
 He sent out a silent prayer that they’d stop the virus before it got out to the global population.
 Even though he knew God was leaving the Apocalypse issue in His children’s hands and refused to directly interfere, Sam had hope that He would still help out in subtle ways.

 A quick look from Michael let him know that the archangel had heard the prayer.
 “I will do my best to stop it,” she promised.